chocolatechimpcookie/cfc_vacantlots_bid/notes/newbid.md

         - It's in the modal but I have to change and readjust the width of the page and it suddenly appears.
         - I bet it has something do with the order in which the property view is being sent into the modal
   - Fix DOM manipulation on bidview
+  - logout from bidpage doesn't redirect you anywhere

 ## Bugs
   - There's this bug in mobile where if you brush the side bar away, the header creates line breaks